-If it isn’t obvious by now, Guillermo del Toro is taking over the AGO!
+If it isn’t obvious by now, Guillermo del Toro has taken over the AGO!
 To celebrate Guillermo del Toro: At Home with Monsters, the entire Gallery is immersing itself in the fantastic and frightful.
 An exhibition of the collected works of the famed filmmaker and self-proclaimed superfan wouldn’t be complete without an accompanying film series.
 We have not one, but two (!) film series happening in Jackman Hall this October.
 Read the rest of this entry »

 We all remember the afternoon energy crash after a full day of high school.
 Good news: the AGO has a very special pick-me-up.
 Teens aged 14–18 can develop their artmaking skills, build portfolios and channel their creative energy into a special Integrated Studio Program designed just for their age group, with activities ranging from life-drawing to sound art.